 If you live in an older home, it might contain asbestos-containing insulation or other materials.
 A knowledgeable expert can check your home to determine if there is any asbestos and if it poses any risk of exposure.
 This might include testing the air for asbestos levels.
 (Again, just because asbestos exists in a home does not necessarily mean that it needs to be removed.
 As long as the material is not damaged or disturbed, for example by drilling or remodeling, the fibers are not released into the air.)
 If asbestos needs to be removed from your home, hire a qualified contractor for job to avoid contaminating your home further or causing any exposure to your family or to the workers.
 You should not attempt to remove asbestos-containing material yourself.

 If you’ve been exposed to asbestos, it’s important to understand the extent of your exposure.
 If you were exposed only very briefly, or only at very low levels, your risk of a resulting disease is probably low.
 However, it you were exposed at high levels or for long periods of time, you may be at higher risk of certain cancers or the other diseases discussed above.
-You can help protect your health in several ways:
+You can monitor and help protect your health in several ways: